AndoGhevian/open-term/README.md

 const { VTexec } = require('open-term')
 VTexec('help', {
     // This Config force to consider for linux only 'xterm' | 'guake' | 'konsole'
-    // terminals, with provided order.
+    // terminals, in the same order,
-    // With only one difference, to consider 'konsole' first of all.
+    // With only one difference, that we will consider 'konsole' first of all.
     linux: {
         priorityTerms: ['konsole'],
         terms: ['xterm', 'guake', 'konsole']